larryqiann/AP1512HH-ESP32/README.md

 ## Thank you for reading the documentation!
 If you have any questions, feel free to open issues!
 Good luck on your development!

+## License

+CERN OHL v2 permissive (Please open issue if other is desired)